 - 1/2 cup butter (unsalted, melted and cooled)

-- 2 Tbsp. butter (melted, for preparing the mold)
+- 2 tablespoons butter (melted, for preparing the mold)

-- 2 Tbsp. flour (for preparing the mold)
+- 2 tablespoons flour (for preparing the mold)

 - Optional: powdered sugar (for dusting the cakes)

 - Beat the eggs and sugar with an electric mixer for about five minutes, or until thick and fluffy.